Leikoe/portfolio/portfolio.md

 ![Stairs.io](src/assets/Exotic%20Caf%C3%A9.png)

 Exotic Café is the discord community I created for the game Hypixel Skyblock, it's a community for collectors of some special ingame items.
 I learned community moderation and management aswell as adobe illustrator while making the different logos.
 The discord was created with my coop Vincent and two other friends (Rias_dono and Axore).
-I'm extremely grateful for the insane moderation team and the admins <3.
+I'm extremely grateful for the amazing moderation team and the admins <3.

 **2020-2022**